What's on

 to Sunday, January 25, 2026

-The museum is surrounded by the Wiltshire landscapes and monuments which have inspired generations of artists.
-Given this importance, it seems appropriate that Salisbury Museum should be the setting for an open competition that will celebrate the evolving relationships artists have towards the landscape.
+Salisbury Museum is surrounded by landscapes and monuments which have inspired generations of artists.
+Given this importance, it seems appropriate that the museum is the setting for an open competition that celebrates the evolving relationship that artists have towards the landscape.

-The exhibition encourages the submission of a diverse range of landscapes in a multitude of styles and media, reflecting the multifaceted relationships artists have to place, and the range of talented artists working within the established genre.
+The exhibition contains a diverse range of landscapes in a multitude of styles and media, reflecting the multifaceted relationships artists have to place, and the range of talented artists working within the established genre.

-The winning artist will be awarded £1,000, as well as a solo show at the Salisbury Museum, providing them with an exceptional opportunity for artistic recognition and exposure.
-Students are also able to win the Student Mentoring Prize, designed to provide them with expert guidance to help steer their artistic practice.
+The winning artist was awarded £1,000, as well as a solo show at the Salisbury Museum, providing them with an exceptional opportunity for artistic recognition and exposure.
+Students were also able to win the Student Mentoring Prize, designed to provide them with expert guidance to help steer their artistic practice.

 Alex Langlands, Associate Professor of History and Heritage at Swansea University and Sunday Times Best Selling author.